joefarrington/viso_jax/README.md

 The Colab notebook also includes an Advanced section with brief interactive tutorials demonstrating how to run experiments with different settings using the command line.

+The notebook was last tested on 2023-03-17.
+Changes to the Colab virtual machine may affect performance and/or lead to incompatibilities.
+Please raise an issue if you encounter problems when using the notebook.
+The [Colab release notes](https://colab.research.google.com/notebooks/relnotes.ipynb) will detail any changes that have been made to the Colab service since the notebook was last tested.

 ## Running experiments using the command line

 We used the shell scripts in the directory `bash_scripts` to run our experiments.
 There is one script corresponding to each results table in the paper.